qtrandev/ftlviz/README.md

 ## Why
 To allow travelers to avoid traffic backups.
 ## Why this has been created:
 To help residents of the Fort Lauderdale area avoid traffic backups and save travel time.
+## Screenshots:
+None at the present
 #### Status
 Beta
 ### Created by: